albertvila/dotfiles/README.md

 I prefer `zsh` as my shell of choice.
 As such, the setup script will install `prezto` and `zsh`.
 If `zsh` is installed, and it is not already configured as the default shell, the setup script will execute a `chsh -s $(which zsh)` command.
 This changes the default shell to zsh, and takes effect as soon as a new zsh is spawned or on next login.

-Check `config.sh` file if you want to know all packages/modules to install and the `lib/osx.sh` to know the osx defaults that will be changed.
+Check `config.sh` file if you want to know all packages/modules to install and the `lib/os.sh` to know the osx/linux defaults that will be changed.
 Vim plugins are located in `vim/plugins.vim`.

 Recap
 - Setup dotfiles (Note that the first time you ran the setup script it may throw some errors, just run the script twice)
-- Install osx dev packages for brew/pip/atom and osx defaults
+- Install osx/linux dev packages for brew/pip/npm/gem/yarn/vscode/brew cask/apt and osx/linux defaults
 - Install prezto & zsh as shell (https://github.com/sorin-ionescu/prezto)
 - Shell theme powerlevel9k (https://github.com/bhilburn/powerlevel9k)
-- Colors theme solarized (iterm2, vim, intellij) (http://ethanschoonover.com/solarized)
+- Colors theme solarized (iterm2, gnome-terminal, vim, intellij) (http://ethanschoonover.com/solarized)
 - Fonts powerline (https://github.com/powerline/fonts)

 The customized theme looks like